Punjabi Chole Recipe

 Check for salt and add more if needed.

-If the chole are not tangy enough, then add a teaspoon or two of tamarind paste, dry mango powder (amchur powder), or lime juice and mix well.
+If the chole is not tangy enough, add a teaspoon or two of tamarind paste, dry mango powder (amchur powder), or lime juice.

 Heat 1 tablespoon of ghee for tempering in a small pan over medium-high heat.